 - In Reform School Girls, Charlie uses a wire hanger heated with a cigarette lighter to brand a circle on Lisa's butt cheek.
 This is the mark Charlie places on all of the girls in her gang/harem.
 Lisa regards it as a Mark of Shame and it is one of the events that drives her towards her Despair Event Horizon.

 - In Julia X, The Stranger brands an 'X' on to Julia's butt cheek.

-- The music video for the Ren & Stimpy song "Cat Hairballs" Stimpy is being forced to lick up and hwarf hairballs onto a conveyor belt, which then get branded with a "Grade A" seal by Ren.
+- In the music video for the Ren & Stimpy song "Cat Hairballs", Stimpy is being forced to lick up and hwarf hairballs onto a conveyor belt, which then get branded with a "Grade A" seal by Ren.
 Eventually Stimpy runs out of places to lick and, exhausted from all the hwarfing, passes out on the conveyor belt and the gets violently stamped on the ass.
-The music video then irises out on an unconscious Stimpy's butt, with the words "Grade A" written across the butt cheeks.
+The music video then irises out on an unconscious Stimpy's butt, with the words "Grade A" written across the butt cheeks (as pictured above).

 - One The Far Side strip shows a group of cows staring in horror at a cowboy who is heating up a huge branding iron reading "THIS COW BELONGS TO DARYL JONES SO HANDS OFF".

 - Invoked with women's sweatpants and short shorts that have writing across the butt.